goszpeti/conan_explorer/README.md

 This project uses Python with Qt as a frontend using the PyQt integration.
 The IDE integration is done for VsCode.

+## Licenses of used libraries and code

+* Using source code of modified ExtractIcon class from https://github.com/firodj/extract-icon-py, Copyright(c) 2015-2016 Fadhil Mandaga, MIT license